Scan time: 2-3 minutes / Read time: 3-5 minutes

 Hello rebel ideapreneurs 🦸♂️🦸♀️

-Nisha runs in-person cooking classes teaching home cooks real knife skills.
+Nisha runs in-person classes teaching home cooks real knife skills.

-They want to chop and cook with confidence, not fear.
+They want to chop and cook with confidence, not nerves.

 ⛳️ Problem: